 Facebook and Google’s optimization capabilities have dramatically improved.
-Advances like machine learning and event bidding are radically reshaping and simplifying user acquisition.
+Advances in machine learning and event bidding are radically reshaping and simplifying mobile user acquisition.
 As bidding becomes automated, creative becomes the differentiator of campaigns’ performance.
-Creating effective videos that will meet an organization’s financial objective can be challenging.
+Creating effective videos for Facebook mobile app install campaigns that will meet an organization’s financial objective can be challenging.

 On average, 95% of direct response creative fail to outperform best-performing ads on a portfolio making heavy creative testing necessary to achieve and sustain ROAS.
 At a high spend velocity, creative fatigues quickly.
 Constant creative testing is imperative to produce winners that will offset fatigue and maintain ROAS goals.